darcymeyer/dcbfs/README.md

 ## Communication

-uses FTP (chosen for anonymous logins)
+uses HTTPS (chosen for anonymous file transfer and ease of setup)

 ## Notes
 	- Uses Python3